bodleian/iiif-static-choices/README.md

     ```bash
     poetry run python iiif_generator.py tiles -t 256 -v 3.0
     ```
+    **Note**: for Windows/WSL users: Add `-i http://localhost:8000/iiif/ -d image` to the command to avoid connection issues.

 2. Run the manifest generator as follows, this will generate a v3 manifest in the `iiif/manifest` folder:

     ```bash
     poetry run python iiif_generator.py manifest -f ammonite-config.yml -o pyritised-ammonite.json
     ```
+    **Note**: for Windows/WSL users: Add `-s http://localhost:8000 -d image` to the command to avoid connection issues.

 3. Run the basic server application as follows: